efeslab/eecs582/README.md

 - Paper Reviews: You can miss 4 reviews with no penalty.
 Afterwards, each miss beyond that will result in 25% decrease (i.e., 5% out of the 20% alloted for the Paper Reviews component) in grade for this portion of the course.
 Missing eight or more paper reviews will result in getting 0% out of the 20% possible for the Paper Reviews component.
 - Paper Presentations: we have a template for discussion questions (and some tips on leading/participating in paper discussions) [here](https://docs.google.com/presentation/d/1R2YPja3NSDXA97PNjX9AzB_ddS-YeaVoHBkkbKym6ZA/edit?usp=sharing).
+You can ask discussion questions on slack and anonymous questions for discussion [here](https://forms.gle/Robqykue8PRBNXc69).
 - See the first set of lecture slides (link coming soon) for more details.